brocaar/chirpstack-docs/docs/application-server/integrations/events.md

 Depending the integration, it is possible to encode events in several ways:

 * JSON: JSON based on the Protocol Buffers JSON mapping
-* Profobuf: Protocol Buffers binary encoding
+* Protobuf: Protocol Buffers binary encoding
 * JSON (v3): Legacy JSON format, this option will be removed in the next major release and exists for backwards compatibility

 The way in which a payload is encoded can be either configured per integration